-As I mentioned in my main review of the Conrad Maldives, one of the big reasons why you come out to the Maldives is to take advantage of the world-class diving that they have here, the abundance of marine life and crystal clear waters.
-In this post, I hope to answer some questions that people have about some of the main water activities you'll be looking at when you get to the Conrad Maldives.
+As I mentioned in our primary review of the Conrad Maldives, one of the big reasons why you come out to the Maldives is to take advantage of the world-class diving that they have here, the abundance of marine life and crystal clear waters.
+In this post, I hope to answer some questions that people have about some of the main water activities you’ll be looking at when you get to the Conrad Maldives.

 Service and quality

 Honestly it’s ridiculous how GOOD the service here is in the Maldives.
 I can’t say I’m a pro diver at this point as I’ve only done diving in Australia (Cairns), Thailand and Palau but out of all those experiences, the level of attention to service was incredible.
 Here are a bunch of examples of what made me so impressed with SubAqua and the team: